 - Grades for Phase 3 students are Satisfactory/Fail for all Clerkships, Selectives, and Electives for the 2020-2021 Academic Year.

-The core curriculum in the clinical years is gradually transitioning as IUSM adapts to meet the changing needs of future physicians.
-IUSM’s training program allows students to customize their education while enhancing preparation for and easing the transition to residency.
-Our new curriculum enhances already excellent clinical training through a combination of best practices and unique innovations, all made possible by the rich framework of our statewide system.
+The core curriculum in the clinical years has been gradually transitioning as IUSM adapts to meet the changing needs of future physicians.
+IUSM’s training program allows students to customize their education while enhancing their preparation for and easing the transition into residency.
+IUSM’s curriculum provides enhanced clinical training through a combination of best practices and unique innovations, all made possible by the rich framework of our statewide system.
+In addition to providing a robust core training curriculum and tailored electives experience, Phase 3 provides ample time for preparing for board examinations (e.g. USMLE Step 2), residency program selection, professional development, research, and vacation and wellness.

 Class of 2021